LifeOrYou/phinx/CONTRIBUTING.md

 ## Getting Started with docker

-If you do not wish to install MySQL and Postgres locally to run unit tests can use [docker-compose](https://docs.docker.com/compose/) which will start both database, install all development dependencies and run all unit tests.
+If you do not wish to install MySQL, Postgres and Firebird locally to run unit tests can use [docker-compose](https://docs.docker.com/compose/) which will start both database, install all development dependencies and run all unit tests.